-In contrast to a disunited Israel, whose leaders stand against the young movement around the Messiah Jesus, the Acts of the Apostles portrays the unanimous "multitude of believers", sharing all goods and possessing everything in common (Acts 4:32-37), even though with Hananias and Sapphira a fearsome anti-story is told of a couple who sold a field but wanted to "keep back some money for the field" and because of this deceit were overtaken by death (Acts 5:1-11).
+In contrast to a divided Israel whose leaders oppose the nascent movement around the Messiah Jesus, Acts portrays the “multitude of believers” as unanimous, sharing all goods and possessions in common (Acts 4:32-37), despite also telling the deterrent counter-story of Hananias and Sapphira, a couple who sold a field but wanted to “hold back some money for the field” and suffered early death as a consequence of this disloyalty (Acts 5:1-11).

-Finally, another dissent is reported between the Hellenists and the Hebrews because "the widows" of the Hellenists were "overlooked in the daily provision" (Acts 6:1).
-While the twelve are described here as responsible for the "word of God", "seven men" are said to be entrusted with the care of widows.
-Interestingly, these all have Greek names, first of all Stephen, followed by Philip, Prochorus, Nicanor, Timon, Parmenas and Nicholas, "a proselyte from Antioch" (Acts 6:5).
+Finally, another dispute between the Hellenists and Hebrews is reported when “the widows” of the former are “overlooked in the daily provision” (Acts 6:1).
+Here the twelve are described as responsible for the “word of God,” while “seven men” are said to be entrusted with the care of widows.
+Interestingly, all of these have Greek names, starting with Stephen, followed by Philip, Prochorus, Nicanor, Timon, Parmenas, and Nicholas, “a proselyte from Antioch” (Acts 6:5).

-Martin Hengel has attempted to ascertain the narrative significance of this section within the Acts of the Apostles and the possible historical background of this account in a much acclaimed article.
-According to him, this conflict - which, however, is preceded by the aforementioned dispute over Hananias and Sapphira - sets the stage for the second part of Acts, which leads up to the so-called "Apostles' Council" in Acts 15 and thus prepares the third part with Paul's missionary journeys.
-Historically, Hengel tried to prove that the Hellenists meant Jewish inhabitants of Jerusalem who spoke Greek, while the Hebrews constituted their Hebrew-speaking fellow inhabitants (cf. also Acts 9:29).
-Because of the exclusively Greek names, it seemed likely to Hengel that the seven were all Hellenists and, as the further account in Acts shows, they were by no means acting as widows' helpers but as preaching missionaries.
+Martin Hengel has attempted to ascertain the narrative significance of this section within Acts and the possible historical background of this account in a highly acclaimed article.
+According to him, the discussion of this conflict – preceded by the aforementioned dispute over Hananias and Sapphira – sets the stage for the second part of Acts, which culminates in the so-called “Apostles’ Council” in Acts 15, and thus sets the stage for the third part recounting Paul’s missionary journeys.
+Hengel tried to prove that historically, the term “Hellenists” referred to Jewish inhabitants of Jerusalem who spoke Greek, while “Hebrews” referred to the local Hebrew-speaking community (cf. also Acts 9:29).
+Based on their Greek names, Hengel supposed that all of the “seven men” were Hellenists and that, as the account in Acts reveals further on, they were by no means acting as widows’ helpers, but rather as preaching missionaries.

-Stephen is the leading example whose preaching and teaching, not his actions, provoke opposition and lead to martyrdom.
-Finally, Philip "receives the epithet 'the evangelist' because of his missionary preaching of the word (21:8)".
-From all this, Hengel draws the conclusion: "The 'Seven' are in reality not poor-law ministers subordinate to the 'Twelve', but the governing body of an independent community group, precisely the 'Hellenists'."
-Research has since widely followed Hengel in this assessment.
-In fact, according to Acts 6, Stephen's opponents were Jews from the various Diaspora synagogues of Jerusalem, named "the synagogue of the Libertines and the Cyrenians and Alexandrians and people from Cilicia and the province of Asia", who "rose up to dispute with Stephen" (Acts 6:9).
-The reason given was that Jesus of Nazareth was destroying the temple and changing the order handed down from Moses (Acts 6:14).
-Even with his long rebuttal, which leads from God's appearance to Abraham to David and Solomon and ends in a scolding, Stephen cannot convince.
-On the contrary, his lecture, according to which God does not dwell in the temple, he calls his hearers "stiff-necked" who kill those who proclaim the coming of the righteous one, as "his traitors and murderers" who have "received" the law but "do not keep it", does not achieve any approval (Acts 7:1-53), but provokes his stoning (Acts 7:54-60).
-At the end of this scene, Paul is introduced for the first time as "Saul": "But Saul consented to his (Stephen's) murder" (Acts 8:1).
+Stephen is the most prominent example of a member of the “seven” whose preaching and teaching, rather than his actions, provoke opposition and lead to his martyrdom.
+Further, Philip “receives the epithet ‘the evangelist’ because of his missionary preaching of the word (21:8).”
+Thus Hengel draws the conclusion that “[t]he ‘Seven’ are in reality not poor-law ministers subordinate to the ‘Twelve,’ but the governing body of an independent community group, precisely the ‘Hellenists.’”
+Research has since widely concurred with this assessment.
+In fact, according to Acts 6, Stephen’s opponents were Jews from the various Diaspora synagogues of Jerusalem, mentioning specifically “the synagogue of the Libertines and the Cyrenians and Alexandrians and people from Cilicia and the province of Asia,” who “rose up to dispute with Stephen” (Acts 6:9).
+These communities argued that Jesus of Nazareth was destroying the temple and changing the order handed down from Moses (Acts 6:14).
+Stephen’s lengthy rebuttal, starting with a discussion of God’s appearance to Abraham, leading over to David and Solomon and ending in a scolding, does not convince them.
+On the contrary, his lecture, in which he claims that God does not dwell in the temple, calls his listeners “stiff-necked” for killing those who proclaim the coming of the righteous one, and even refers to them as “his traitors and murderers,” who have “received” the law but “do not keep it,” does not gain him any approval (Acts 7:1-53), but instead provokes his stoning (Acts 7:54-60).
+At the end of this scene, Paul is introduced for the first time as “Saul”: “But Saul consented to his (Stephen’s) murder” (Acts 8:1).